UltraEngine/Documentation/CPP/Introduction.md

 To create a new project click the **Create** link under the **Projects** tab.
 Enter the project name and location, then click the **Create** button to generate the new project:
 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_create_project.png' width='500px'/>

-The **Learn** tab contains links to documentation and other online resources.
+The **Learn** tab contains links to documentation and other online resources including video tutorials and the technical assistance forum.

-The **Community** tab contains links to community features.
+The **Community** tab contains links to community features, including forums, blogs, and the Ultra Engine Marketplace.